Frank Reginald Carey: Far East

 On 20 February 1941, having flown 1,161 hours and 45 minutes, Carey left 43 Squadron for his new posting to a No. 52 Operational Training Unit at RAF Debden as an instructor with other well-known pilots such as Count Manfred Beckett Czernin.
 The unit boasted 60 Hurricanes and 25 training machines.
 They also offered training courses on American types.
 On 1 April 1941, he was confirmed in the rank of pilot officer and promoted to Flying officer (war substantive).
-On 26 June 1941 Carey participated in a mock dogfight with the then unknown American aces Hubert Zemke and later John R. Alison to test the Curtiss P-40 Warhawk.
+On 26 June 1941 Carey participated in a mock dogfight with the then unknown future American aces Hubert Zemke and later John R. Alison to test the Curtiss P-40 Warhawk.
 After a few idle months, Carey was posted to Ballyhalbert, near Belfast as flight commander with No. 245 Squadron RAF on 25 July 1941.
 On 25 August, he was posted to RAF Baginton to form No. 135 Squadron RAF, as acting Squadron leader.
 135 had formed ten days earlier on 15 August.
 Carey was promoted to flight lieutenant (war substantive) on 23 November 1941 while in command.

 Originally intended for service in the Middle East, Carey and 135 Squadron were diverted to Burma in December.
 Most of the squadron boarded transport ships on 6 December the day before the Empire of Japan attack on Pearl Harbor, which started the Pacific War and brought the United States into the conflict.
 At Free Town, Sierra Leone, Carey boarded a Douglas DC-2 and flew to Takoradi in Ghana with the senior staff, leaving the rest of the squadron to sail on.
 From there, they flew in a Douglas DC-3 to Khartoum.
 On the way across Carey flew the aircraft but became the butt of a practical joke when the men kept moving up and down the aircraft to upset its centre of gravity which forced an irritated Carey to keep trimming the elevators.
 From there a flight in a Short Empire to Cairo was taken in order to report to Air Force Headquarters.
 Staging through Dubai and Calcutta Carey reached Burma.
 On 19 December the squadron reached Durban, South Africa and on 24 December set sail for Bombay, India arriving on 6 January 1942.
 The squadron finally reached Rangoon, Burma on 19 January 1942 in the middle of an air raid.

 The Imperial Japanese Navy and Imperial Japanese Army inflicted a series of defeats on American and British Empire forces.
 On the British front (South-East Asian Theatre), the Japanese achieved success.
 By the third week of January 1942, Hong Kong had been captured by Japanese forces and the British Army was edging towards a disastrous defeat in the Malayan Campaign.
 In mid-February 1942, the Battle of Singapore ended in the largest surrender of British forces in history.
 Simultaneously the Japanese invaded Burma and decisively defeated the Royal Navy, during the Indian Ocean Raid in March–April 1942.